-James J. Pardi II, Attorney at Law, is a law office in Columbus, Ohio, that provides excellent representation for a wide variety of issues in family law.
+James J. Pardi II, Attorney at Law, is a law office in Worthington, Ohio, that provides excellent representation for a wide variety of issues in family law.

 Attorney James J. Pardi II has been practicing law for more than 25 years and has a long and successful track record of helping clients reach the best resolution to difficult problems.
 He is skilled at the legal, interpersonal and financial aspects of divorce including custody related matters, but never loses sight of the human aspect of family law issues.
 For the majority of his legal career he has frequently been appointed as a guardian ad litem, conducting investigations for the court and representing the best interests of children in the legal system.
 As guardian ad litem he lectures on topics regarding guardian ad litem law: mentors young guardians and is involved in court committees regarding guardian ad litem issues in Franklin County domestic relations and juvenile court.